MechaNeurons/fuzzy-logic-rs/readme.md

 > I will update it frequently.
 > Please follow for more updates!

+## Documentation
+You can view a complete documentation at [here.](https://mechaneurons.github.io/Fuzzy-Logic-rs/)

 In this project I've tried to implement a simple and lightweight implementation of fuzzy logic only using std.

 ## Membership Functions